Angus Cerini is a multi-award-winning writer, performer and theatre maker.

 Angus is the winner of the Victorian Premier’s Literary Award, the NSW Premier’s Literary Award, Helpmann Award for Best Play, an AWGIE Award for Best Play, a Sydney Theatre Award for Best Play, multiple Green Room Awards including Best Play, The Patrick White Playwrights’ Award, the Griffin Play Prize, the David Williamson Prize and RE Ross Trust Awards, and has received numerous award nominations.

-His plays include: THE BLEEDING TREE; CARAVAN co-writer; FUCK THIS LOVE; THE CURLING RIBBON; RESPLENDENCE; SAVE FOR CRYING; DRILL DOWN; 19 TRAINS; WRETCH; and NORMAL.SURBURBAN.PLANETARY.MELTDOWN.
+His plays include: WONNANGATTA; THE BLEEDING TREE; RESPLENDENCE; CARAVAN co-writer; FUCK THIS LOVE; THE CURLING RIBBON; SAVE FOR CRYING; DRILL DOWN; 19 TRAINS; WRETCH; and NORMAL.SURBURBAN.PLANETARY.MELTDOWN.

 His play, THE BLEEDING TREE, won an AWGIE Award for Best Play, a Helpmann Award for Best Play, multiple Green Room Awards including Best Play, a Sydney Theatre Award for Best Play, the NSW Premier’s Literary Award for Drama, as well as the Griffin Award and the David Williamson Prize.
 The world premiere of production of THE BLEEDING TREE by Griffin Theatre Company won three Helpmann Awards and four Green Room Awards.
 The production was remounted by Sydney Theatre Company and then toured to Canberra and Melbourne to critical acclaim.
 THE BLEEDING TREE is published by Currency Press.